 That was fair and I let him know that I agreed.
 At the time, I didn’t think my backpack would fit on the rack above, but I would end up trying it on the third bus ride of the journey, and it fit fine.

-The bus ride from Antigua to Chimaltenango went fast and smoothly, maybe 45 minutes.
+The bus ride from Antigua to Chimaltenango went fast and smoothly.
+It took 45 minutes.
 The conductor let me know we were there.
-It was a great challenge to walk with two backpacks through four rows on a very narrow aisle.
+It was a great challenge to walk with two backpacks past four rows in the narrow aisle.
 There were three to a seat on either side.
-Each person with an aisle seat took up space in the already scant aisle.
-I hadn’t made it past the four packed rows when the bus started off again.
-Moving through with a big backpack and a small one was awkward and grueling.
-The conductor said:
+Each person with an aisle seat took up space in the already scant passage way.

 No problemo, la proxima parada es la misma.